pydoit/doit/doc/dependencies.rst

 .. literalinclude:: tutorial/compile.py

-If there are no changes in the dependency the task execution is skiped.
+If there are no changes in the dependency the task execution is skipped.
 But if the target is removed the task is also executed again.
 But only if does not exist.
 If the target is modified but the dependencies do not change the task is not executed again.

 .. code-block:: console